sophies927/ort-labeling-test/.github/ISSUE_TEMPLATE/documentation.md

 **System information**
 For each of the following line items, provide the information listed to ensure that your request is addressed in a timely manner.
 If your submission is missing required information, a “triage:more-info-needed” label will be applied, and you will not receive a response from the engineering team until you have made necessary updates.

-- OS Platform and Distribution (e.g., Linux Ubuntu 16.04) – Android, iOS, Windows, macOS, Jetson
+- OS Platform and Distribution (e.g., Linux Ubuntu 16.04) –
 - ONNX Runtime Installation (source or binary) –
 - ONNX Runtime Version –
 - API (e.g., C++, C#, Java, JavaScript, Python, Rust) –
 - Execution Provider (e.g., DirectML, CUDA, NNAPI, Nuphar, OpenVINO) –

-Provide the following additional information, if applicable:
+Provide the following additional information, *if applicable*:
 - Python Version –
 - Visual Studio Version –
 - GCC/Compiler Version –